cbaumgardner/guitar_mapper/README.md

 4) Open a browser and go to http://localhost:4545/
 5) To restart the container run docker_restart.py

+## Deployment

-Note: When building an image for linux from a machine with an Apple chip run the following:
+1) Build image.
+When building an image for linux from a machine with an Apple chip, run the following:

   ``docker buildx build --platform=linux/amd64 -t scale_chart_linux .``

+2) Push to Lightsail.

+``aws lightsail push-container-image --region us-east-1 --service-name scale-chart --label scale-chart --image scale_chart_linux:latest``